etases/EduBlock.Report/Requirement.md

 Our application ensures the following quality attributes:

+* **Usability:**
-* **Usability:** The application is easy to use and understand.
-The application is designed to be intuitive and easy to use.
-The application is designed to be used by both teachers and students.
+  * The application is easy to use and understand.
+  * The application is designed to be intuitive.
+  * The application is designed to be used by admin, staff, teacher, student, and third-party's member.
+* **Reliability:**
-* **Reliability:** The application is designed to be reliable.
-The application is designed to be used with blockchain technology to ensure data integrity.
+  * The application is designed to be reliable.
+  * The application is designed to be used with blockchain technology to ensure data integrity.
 * **Performance:** The application is designed to be fast and responsive.
 * **Security:** The application is designed to be secure.
 The application is designed to be used with blockchain technology to ensure data integrity.
 * **Maintainability:** The application is designed to be easy to maintain, update, and extend.